 We'd only expect Revolut to have raised a chargeback claim if it was likely to be successful and it doesn't appear that would have been the case here.
-Mr H paid a legitimate cryptocurrency exchange and would have received a service that involved changing his money into cryptocurrency before sending it to the wallet address he supplied it with.
-Mr H's disagreement is with the scammer, not the cryptocurrency exchange and it wouldn't have been possible for Revolut to process a chargeback claim against the scammer as he didn't pay them directly.
+Mr W paid legitimate cryptocurrency exchanges and would have received a service that involved changing his money into cryptocurrency before sending it to the wallet address he supplied it with.
+Mr W's disagreement is with the scammers, not the cryptocurrency exchanges and it wouldn't have been possible for Revolut to process a chargeback claim against the scammer as he didn't pay them directly.